Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-There is no angel upon Jayesh' shoulder... the devil sits there.
-His other shoulder is where he rests the bazooka
+Jayesh found the end of pie.

-Updated on: [19/3/2025]
+Updated on: [20/3/2025]
 <!-- #jokeEnd -->